 Estimates are obtained from published indices for the countries from which products and services are originated, as well as data relating to specific commodities.
 Forecast figures are used if data is publicly available.
-The inflation rate used for 2021 was 2.30% (2020: 2.00%).
+The inflation rate used for 2022 is 2% (2021: 2.30%).